andrenbrandao/load-balancer/README.md

 ./bin/lb
 ```

-You can simulate do a request by using cURL.
+You can use cURL to make a request to our load balancer.

 ```bash
 curl http://localhost:8080